AntoninJoly/AntoninJoly/README.md

 Repositories are under constructions and need to be updated.
+I prefer to display results using notebook as they are convenient for visualization.

 ## **AI engineer and Tech lead**